 Class Rolls.
 The first class roll lists students who enroll in a class during the early or regular registration period.
-Any student who is attending class but not on the roll should be directed to the Records Office.
+Any student that is not on the roll, but attending class, should be directed to the Records Office.
 The student must not be permitted to continue in the class until he or she presents written documentation of enrollment from the Records Office.